-Table 3 can help you compare your total out-of-pocket expenses for one year of school.
+Table 3 can help you compare your total out-of-pocket expenses (how much you may need to borrow) for one year of school.
 You will want to think through the financial impact of your entire educational journey - and what opportunities you may have each year to change this equation (summer job, scholarships, etc.).